horvbalint/surreal-ts/README.md

 ## Disclaimer

-This project was created as an experiment, and while it works for my usecase it might not work for everyone.
+This project was created in my freetime as a hobby and while it works for my usecase it might not work for everyone.
 I do not take responsibility for problems that might occure due to using this software.

 Suggestions and contributions are welcomed :)